Manishearth/manishearth.github.io/source/drafts/async.md

 (The exact mechanism involved here is probably more complex)

-So, bringing this to Rust, Rust has the [mio] library, which is basically a platform-agnostic wrapper around non-blocking I/O and tools like epoll/kqueue/etc. It's a building block; and while those used to directly using `epoll` in C may find it helpful, it doesn't provide a nice programming model like Go does.
+So, bringing this to Rust, Rust has the [mio] library, which is a platform-agnostic wrapper around non-blocking I/O and tools like epoll/kqueue/etc. It's a building block; and while those used to directly using `epoll` in C may find it helpful, it doesn't provide a nice programming model like Go does.
 But we can get there.